sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 # Notifications

 TechBiz notifies users of their request status and tasks awaiting their action.
-Users receive notifications on the TechBiz portal and also by email.
+Users will receive notifications on the TechBiz portal and also by email.

 1. [Log in to TechBiz portal](log-in-to-TechBiz-portal) using your non-SE GSIB.